imsahiljain/hack-violet/README.md

 So, we decided to `implement this idea`.
 Our project will help tons of women to encourage, improve and explore.
 We believe that every women should be independent in their beautiful life.

 ## 💻 What it does

-Whenever a women opens a website, there will be
+Whenever a user open our website, these 7 options will be displayed .

+- Home

+- Pregnancy

+- Blog

+- Change language

+- Medicine

+- Chatroom

+- Select Age

 ## ⚙️ How we built it